 When roundworm larvae migrate in their natural host (dog, cat), they are able to recognize molecular signposts directing them on their route so that they end up in the GI tract at the end of their journey, having undergone the proper development along the way.
-In the human body, however, the signposts are all wrong and the larvae tend to get lost.
+In the human body, however, the signposts are all wrong, and the larvae tend to get lost.
 They die or are killed by the host immune system during their journey.
 For unknown reasons, roundworm larvae are frequently misdirected to the human eye where they die and generate tremendous inflammation.
-Usually one eye and one single larva are involved.
-Vision loss occurs over days to weeks and permanent blindness can result.
+Usually, one eye and one single larva are involved.
+Vision loss occurs over days to weeks, and permanent blindness can result.
 Damage to the eye is permanent.
-Children age 7 to 8 are typically infected.
+Children aged 7 to 8 years old are typically infected.

 Approximately 1,000 cases of ocular larva migrans are seen in the U.S. annually and about 700 result in permanent blindness in the affected eye.

 Photo Courtesy Dr. Teri Ann Oursler